 Title of diploma thesis: “Validation of a test of economic knowledge for use in the final year of secondary school (Realschule)” , Supervisors: Prof. Ulrich Trautwein, Prof. Matthias Ziegler; advisor: Prof. Gabriel Nagy

-In my PhD research, I am studying individual differences in the ability to recognize emotions in others.
+During my PhD, I studied individual differences in the ability to recognize emotions in others.

-a) using dynamic and multimodal stimuli (short videos with sound) from the Geneva Multimodal Emotion Portrayals corpus (GEMEP),
+a) using dynamic and multimodal stimuli (short videos with sound),

 b) including a large number of positive and negative emotions, and